ejduwell/revCorrStim/README.md

 - Run the Stimulus ( [jump to section](https://github.com/ejduwell/revCorrStim/tree/main?tab=readme-ov-file#running-an-experiment) )
 - Generate CIs/SIs ( [jump to section](https://github.com/ejduwell/revCorrStim/tree/main?tab=readme-ov-file#ci--si-generation) )

+In general, each of these aspects of the revCorrStim repository were intentionally created to stand alone as seperate "modules."
+This approach allows users to create multiple different versions of an experiment with various base image / noise combinations, but run them all with the same centralized stimulus presentation program and analyze the output data with the same analysis software.

 <p align="center">
   <div style="text-align: center;">
   ** NOTE: before you can run the stimulus, you will first need to: